 Why Notional?

-- No front-running - Orders stay private until execution (hardware-encrypted memory)
+Orders stay private until execution in hardware-encrypted memory.

-5,000 TPS capacity with <10ms added latency over direct Hyperliquid access
+Supports <30ms added latency over direct Hyperliquid access.

 Finality

-Optimistic updates for instant feedback + blockchain settlement for security
+Optimistic updates provide instant feedback while blockchain settlement preserves security.

 How It Works